m4ndingo/radare2gui_dotnet/README.md

 You can download r2pipe from https://github.com/radare/radare2-r2pipe/ and compile against other framework versions.
 Open the solution (.sln) and compile the dll, then add to this project if needed :)

 ## radare2 binaries for Windows
-By the moment, follow this instructions: https://radare.gitbooks.io/radare2book/content/introduction/windows_compilation.html
+By the moment, follow these instructions: https://radare.gitbooks.io/radare2book/content/introduction/windows_compilation.html

 @m_ndingo